pratikraundale12/Java-WebApp/README.md

 - **Main Commit**: Updated `index.jsp` and configured the CI/CD pipeline.
 - **First Commit**: Initial project setup with `pom.xml` and basic structure.

----

-For more details, refer to the project files or contact the maintainer.